2020 - Year of the micro wedding

 I don't think I need to go into detail about how it affected each of us, but rather look at what changed - for the better perhaps.

-You see, when finally weddings we allowed to go ahead, they were under certain restrictions; a maximum amount of persons present (30 or 15 depending on which restriction was in place at the time).
+You see, when weddings were finally allowed to go ahead, they were under certain restrictions; a maximum amount of persons present (30 or 15 depending on which restriction was in place at the time).
 This is quite a short-fall when most weddings typically have 80+ guests, plus venue staff and services suppliers.

 One such 'micro wedding' came our way in 2020.
 Having decided to re-schedule their big wedding celebration with all family and friends to May 2021, they still wanted to get married as planned in September 2020.
 During our conversations we learnt that their wedding was for 'them', a declaration of love and commitment.
 They still wanted to celebrate, but that could be later and their legal marriage was more about the couple and immediate family.